pmpk20/WinterPaper/README.md

 - CEoutput: Outputs from estimated models, split into models one and two.
 - OtherData: Inputs to plotting, tables, cleaning and other scripts.
 Also Winter_dataframe_Step4.csv which is the final output
 - OutherOutput: Misc tables and figures.
-- OtherScripts: R scripts to manipulate data, spatial analysis, present outputs, consumer surplus.
+- OtherScripts: R scripts to manipulate data, present outputs, consumer surplus.

 ##### Scripts:
-The workflow to replicate the paper is detailed in 00_Winter_StepByStep.rmd and I have numbered the scripts in the correct order.
+The workflow to replicate the paper is detailed in 00_Winter_StepByStep.r and I have numbered the scripts in the correct order.

 ##### Methods for processing the data:
 Survey data collected using Qualtrics and a survey research company.
 Sample collected using quota sampling.
 Additional data from ONS.

 ##### Instrument- or software-specific information needed to interpret the data:
-R version 4.2.0 (2022-04-22 ucrt)
+R version 4.4.1
 Platform: x86_64-w64-mingw32/x64 (64-bit)
-Running under: Windows 10 x64 (build 19045)
+Running under: Windows 11 x64 (build 19045)
-RStudio 2022.02.2 Build 485 "Prairie Trillium" Release (8acbd38b, 2022-04-19) for Windows
+RStudio  "2023.06.2+561" "Mountain Hydrangea"

 ------------------------------------------------------------------------